-- 5 The following section (section 2) outlines the revised procedure to determine the two petrological assemblages forming together a system in chemical equilibrium.
-As will be discussed in the rest of this study, the The revision involves the method used to perform the Gibbs minimization determine the composition of the two assemblages when they are in equilibrium together, the database of the thermodynamic properties involved and the number of oxides considered in the bulk composition.
-In addition since the solids are non-ideal solid mixtures (in the previous study all mixtures were ideal), the chemical - 10 equilbration equilibration requires that the chemical potential of the same components in the two assemblages must be the same (Prigogine and Defay, 1954; Denbigh, 1971).
-The method is still semi-general in the sense that a similar approach can be used for different initial lithologies with different compositions, however some assumptions and certain specific restrictions should be applied to the procedure modified depending on the problem.
-The ideal simplified system discussed in the following sections assumes on one side a peridotite-like assemblage, and a gabbro/eclogite on the other side.
-Both are considered at a - 15 fixed pressure and temperature (40 kbar and 1200°C) and their composition is defined by nine oxides.
+The following section (section 2) outlines the revised procedure to determine the two petrological assemblages forming to-

+- 30 gether a system in chemical equilibrium.
+The revision involves the method used to determine the composition of the two assemblages when they are in equilibrium together, the database of the thermodynamic properties involved and the number of oxides considered in the bulk composition.
+In addition since the solids are non-ideal solid mixtures (in the previous study all mixtures were ideal), the chemical equilibration requires that the chemical potential of the same components in the two assemblages must be the same (Prigogine and Defay, 1954; Denbigh, 1971).
+The method is still semi-general in the sense that - 35 a similar approach can be used for different initial lithologies with different compositions, however some assumptions and certain specific restrictions should be modified depending on the problem.
+The simplified system discussed in the following sections assumes on one side a peridotite-like assemblage, and a gabbro/eclogite on the other side.
+Both are considered at a fixed pressure and temperature (40 kbar and 1200°C) and their composition is defined by nine oxides.
 The general idea is to conceptually describe the proxy for a generic section of the mantle and a portion of a subducting slab.
-A more general scheme that allows for variations of the pressure and temperature should be considered in future studies.
+A more general scheme

+- 5 that allows for variations of the pressure and temperature should be considered in future studies.
 The results of the equilibration method applied to 43 different systems are presented in section 2.1.
 The parameterization of the relevant information that can be used for various applications is discussed in section 2.2.
-Section 3 presents the first application of a 1-D numerical model - 20 applied to pairs of assemblages in variable initial proportions to determine the evolution over time towards a state of equilibration for the whole system.
-The following section (section 4) illustrates the results of few simple 2-D dynamic models that assume chemical and mass exchange when one side moves at a prescribed velocity while the other side remains fixed in space.
-All the necessary thermodynamic computations are performed in this study with the program AlphaMELTS (Smith and Asimow, 2005), which is based on the thermodynamic modelization of Ghiorso and Sack (1995); Ghiorso et al. (2002) for the melt - 25 phase, the mixture properties of the solid and certain end-member solids.
-The thermodynamic properties of most of the endmember solid phases are derived from an earlier work (Berman, 1988).
-Even though melt is not present at the (P,T,X) conditions considered in this study, and other thermodynamic models are also available (Saxena, 1996; Stixrude and Lithgow-Bertelloni, 2005; Piazzoni et al., 2007; de Capitani and Petrakakis, 2010; Holland and Powell, 2011; Duesterhoeft and de Capitani, 2013), AlphaMELTS demonstrated has been proven to be a versatile tool to illustrate the method described in this work.
-It also allows - 30 for a seamless transition to potential future investigations in which it would be possible to study the melt products of two equilibrated, or partially equilibrated , assemblages at different (assemblages when the P,T) conditions conditions are varied.
+Section 3 presents the first application of a 1-D numerical model applied to pairs of assemblages in variable initial proportions to determine the evolution over time towards a state of equilibration for the whole system.
+The following section (section 4) illustrates the results of few simple 2-D dynamic models that - 10 assume chemical and mass exchange when one side moves at a prescribed velocity while the other side remains fixed in space.
+All the necessary thermodynamic computations are performed in this study with the program AlphaMELTS (Smith and Asimow, 2005), which is based on the thermodynamic modelization of Ghiorso and Sack (1995); Ghiorso et al. (2002) for the melt phase, the mixture properties of the solid and certain end-member solids.
+The thermodynamic properties of most of the end-member solid phases are derived from an earlier work (Berman, 1988).
+Even though melt is not present at the (P,T,X) conditions - 15 considered in this study, and other thermodynamic models are also available (Saxena, 1996; Stixrude and Lithgow-Bertelloni, 2005; Piazzoni et al., 2007; de Capitani and Petrakakis, 2010; Holland and Powell, 2011; Duesterhoeft and de Capitani, 2013), AlphaMELTS has been proven to be a versatile tool to illustrate the method described in this work.
+It also allows for a seamless transition to potential future investigations in which it would be possible to study the melt products of two equilibrated, or partially equilibrated assemblages when the P,T conditions are varied.

-2 Modeling Chemical Equilibration Between Two Assemblages
+20 2 Modeling Chemical Equilibration Between Two Assemblages